Policy: Policy 11-3-18: Hazard Communication Program Date Adopted:

 4. The hazards can be either a physical hazard or a health hazard:

-1. Physical Hazard.
-Any chemical or substance that is a combustible liquid, compressed gas, explosive, flammable, organic peroxide, oxidizer, unstable (reactive) or water reactive.
+1. Physical Hazard - Any chemical or substance that is a combustible liquid, compressed gas, explosive, flammable, organic peroxide, oxidizer, unstable (reactive) or water reactive.

 Section 2: Labeling

-1. The Supervisors and Departments or Division Managers responsible for any given college areas will ensure that all chemical containers received for use are clearly labeled as to contents, exhibit appropriate hazard warnings, and list the name and address of the manufacturer or other responsible party.
-Secondary containers not designated for immediate use will also be clearly labeled as to contents and hazard warnings but need not include information about the manufacturer or other responsible party.
+1. The Department Directors or Supervisors responsible for any given college areas will ensure that all chemical containers received for use are clearly labeled as to contents, signal word, Globally Harmonized System (GHS) hazard warnings, and list the name and address of the manufacturer or other responsible party.

-Section 3: Material Safety Data Sheets (MSDS)
+Section 3: Safety Data Sheets (SDS)

 Section 4: Employee Training and Information

-1. The employees immediate supervisor will be responsible for familiarizing each new employee on the correct methods of handling hazardous chemicals that may be part of the employees task.
+1. The employees immediate supervisor will be responsible for familiarizing each new employee on the correct methods of handling hazardous chemicals that may be part of the employee's task.
 This training will include the following:

 3. Methods and observation techniques used to determine the presence or release of hazardous substances in the workplace;